opapinguin/FPS-Plugin-Specs/Maps.md

 + 260: Ammunition box bazooka
 + 261: Ammunition box lasergun

-**Requirement.Maps.4.** Map designers (or moderators, on their demand) must be able to attach the following metadata to their maps:
+**Requirement.** Map designers (or moderators, on their demand) must be able to attach the following metadata to their maps:

 + `countdown: int` duration of the countdown, (it can be zero)
 + `duration: int` duration *in seconds* of the round (the countdown is excluded from this duration)
 + `authors: string` comma-separated list of the authors of the map

-**Assumption.Maps.5.** Every *FPSMO map* has building/deleting blocks disabled.
+**Assumption.** Every *FPSMO map* has building/deleting blocks disabled.

-**Assumption.Maps.6.** Every *FPSMO map* has `Guest` pervisit.
+**Assumption.** Every *FPSMO map* has `Guest` pervisit.

-**Requirement.Maps.7.** When a player runs `/SetupFPS` on a map, an FPSMO-compatible texture pack substitute the current one and FPSMO level-blocks are added to the LBs.
-Hence, **Assumption.Maps.2** and **Assumption.Maps.3** are satisfied. *Preconditions:*
+**Requirement.** When a player runs `/SetupFPS` on a map, an FPSMO-compatible texture pack substitute the current one and FPSMO level-blocks are added to the LBs.
+Preconditions:

 + The player has permission to change env settings on this map
 + The player has permission to edit level-blocks on this map
 + Running the level-blocks commands won't erase any already-existing level block

-**Requirement.Maps.8.** Maps designer must be able to specify spawn-points in their maps.
+**Requirement.** Maps designer must be able to specify spawn-points in their maps.
 Each spawn point can be labeled “Red”, “Blue” or “Mix”.

 + If labeled “Red”, only players from the red team can spawn on this point
 + If labeled “Blue”, only players from the blue team can spawn on this point